pulibrary/orangelight/docs/requests/marquand.md

 # Marquand requests integration

 ## Sequence of a request
-All Marquand items are classified as in remote storage through at least Jan 2026, until the Marquand library reopens.
+All Marquand items are back on campus but shipped to Firestone for use through at least Jan 2026, until the Marquand library reopens.

-### Requests for items in remote storage (on campus)
+### Requests for "remote" items in on campus storage
 A Marquand request for an item in on campus storage goes through the following steps:

 1. Patron presses the "Request" button